 Videos to decorate hiragana and katakana

-What is the right way and form to write the Japanese alphabet?
+What is the right way to write the Japanese alphabet?
 How will I decorate all this?
-First, we ask you to focus on memorizing the meaning of these characters.
+Firstly, we ask that you focus on memorizing the meaning of these characters.
 We have also prepared some videos to help with this task;

 The video below teaches the pronunciation of Hiragana and also helps to memorize it: